demarius/mailstream/README.md

 ============

 * [node.js](http://nodejs.org/) -- v0.10.0 or newer
-* An IMAP server -- tested with gmail
+* An IMAP or EWS server

 Installation